Skip to main content

 if (!name.StartsWith("ability_melee")) return HookResult.Continue;

-// Annotation tells heavy vs light melee
+// annotation tells heavy vs light melee (event keys are case-sensitive)

-var kind = ev.GetString("Annotation", ""); // "heavy_melee" or "light_melee"
+var kind = ev.GetString("annotation", ""); // "heavy_melee" or "light_melee"

 Console.WriteLine($"Melee attack: {kind}");